bquistorff/Stata-modules/README.md

 Stata-modules
 =============

 A collection of small Stata utilities.
-Minimal documenation for now.
+Minimal documentation for now.

 Install
 =======